Far-right mayors remove EU flags.

 RN Mayors Remove Flags

-Newly elected National Rally mayors removed EU flags from their city halls.
+Newly elected National Rally mayors have removed European flags from their city halls.

 The French Foreign Minister considers the flag removal a ‘betrayal’.

-The removal of flags shows division within the Rassemblement National party.
+The removal of flags shows different opinions within the RN party.

-A mayor replaced EU flags with the French tricolor as a deliberate act.
+A mayor replaced EU flags with the French tricolor, seen as provocative.

 Perspectives